nuxt-modules/i18n/docs/content/es/options-reference.md

   // - 'prefix_and_default': add locale prefix for every locale and default
   strategy: 'prefix_except_default',

-  // Wether or not the translations should be lazy-loaded, if this is enabled,
+  // Whether or not the translations should be lazy-loaded, if this is enabled,
   // you MUST configure langDir option, and locales must be an array of objects,
   // each containing a file key
   lazy: false,